 The Hospitality segment includes the Gaylord Hotels branded hotels, the Inn at Opryland and the AC Hotel, as well as the Company's equity investment in Gaylord Rockies.
 See Note 4 for further discussion of this investment.
-Each of the Company's hotels is managed by Marriott pursuant to a management agreement for each hotel, and Gaylord Rockies will be managed by Marriott upon its opening.
+Each of the Company's hotels, as well as Gaylord Rockies, is managed by Marriott pursuant to a management agreement for each hotel.